georgezouq/awesome-ai-in-finance/README.md

 - [Reinforcement Learning for Trading 1994](http://papers.nips.cc/paper/1551-reinforcement-learning-for-trading.pdf)
 - [Dragon-Kings, Black Swans and the Prediction of Crises Didier Sornette](https://arxiv.org/pdf/0907.4290.pdf): We develop the concept of “dragon-kings” corresponding to meaningful outliers, which are found to coexist with power laws in the distributions of event sizes under a broad range of conditions in a large variety of systems.
+- [Financial Trading as a Game: A Deep Reinforcement Learning Approach](https://arxiv.org/pdf/1807.02787.pdf): An automatic program that generates constant profit from the financial market is lucrative for every market practitioner.
+Recent advance in deep reinforcement learning provides a framework toward end-to-end training of such trading agent...
+- [MACHINE LEARNING FOR TRADING](https://cims.nyu.edu/~ritter/ritter2017machine.pdf): Abstract.
+In multi-period trading with realistic market impact, determining the dynamic trading strategy that optimizes expected utility of final wealth is a hard problem.
+Gordon Ritter shows that, with an appropriate choice of the reward function, reinforcement learning techniques (specifically, Q-learning) can successfully handle the risk-averse case
 ## Courses & Book

 - [Overview of Advanced Methods of Reinforcement Learning in Finance](https://www.coursera.org/learn/advanced-methods-reinforcement-learning-finance/home/welcome)